gleb-shtengel/FIB-SEM/README.md

         Save PNG images of the intermediate processing statistics and final registration quality check save_asI8 : boolean
-        If True, the data will be converted to I8 using data_min_glob and data_min_glob values determined by calc_data_range method zbin_2x : boolean
+        If True, the data will be converted to I8 using data_min_glob and data_min_glob values determined by calc_data_range method zbin_factor : int
-        If True, the data will be binned 2x in z-direction (z-milling direction) when saving the final result. preserve_scales : boolean
+        Bbinning factor in z-direction (milling direction).
+Data will be binned when saving the final result.
+Default is 1 preserve_scales : boolean
         If True, the cumulative transformation matrix will be adjusted using the settings defined by fit_params below. fit_params : list